Free Trial Email Marketing

 Because here’s the thing: your trial users are interested.

-But here’s the problem: SaaS companies have yet to crack the nut on how to convert interest into 1) activation, 2) revenue and 3) retention.
+But here’s the problem: SaaS companies have yet to crack the nut on how to convert interest into:

-So here’s how to make your free trial emails turn interest into infatuation into income.
+So here’s how to make your free trial email marketing turn interest into infatuation into income.

-First: Accept that your free trial emails, as they are today, are almost certainly chasing away money
+First: Accept that your free trial email marketing plan, as it is today, is almost certainly chasing away money

 When I first started consulting, I considered using a CRM to keep track of my leads.
 So I signed up for a free trial of Pipedrive to see what it could offer me vs. using email.